SeanezLab/CM_workflow/README.md

 ![Select the settings file](assets/qtm_settings_file.png)
 ---
 #### Configuring a New Project
+Project configuration is dependent on the nature of all recording components, so these steps will be different if using QTM with analog components and/or Delsys Trigno EMGs.

 - If no EMGs or analog recording component are required:
-    -	No additional configuration is necessary, skip to Calibration steps
+    1. No additional configuration is necessary, skip to Calibration steps

 - If using EMGs in conjunction with QTM:
     1. Start Delsys Control Utility by clicking the following icon
     2. Pair sensors and verify connection (green in control utility indicates properly paired sensor)
     3. For each connected sensor:
         1. Click the gear icon
-        2. Ensure sensor is in EMG only mode, have a sampling rate of 2148 Hz, and that the bandwidth is set to 10-850 Hz
+        2. Ensure sensor is in `EMG Only` mode, has a sampling rate of `2148Hz`, and that bandwidth is set to `10-850Hz`
-        3. Click Apply and Close
+        3. Click `Apply and Close`

 ![Modify EMG settings](assets/trigno_sensor_config.gif)
 ---